-A VINTAGE DEATH – the Keepsake Cove Mysteries Continues
+A CURIO KILLING – the Keepsake Cove Mysteries Continue

 Callie Reed thinks it’s time to make a major change in her life, and she’s come to her Aunt Melodie on Maryland’s Eastern Shore for moral support.
 Enchanted with her aunt’s fairy tale cottage and her music box shop, one of many keepsake and collectibles shops in charming Keepsake Cove, Callie’s delight takes a plunge when she discovers her aunt’s body.
 But was it a fatal accident, as the police claim, or was it murder?

 As she struggles to keep the music box shop running, Callie tries to find out the truth while also apparently getting messages from Aunt Mel through one special music box.
 Or is she?

 Second in the Keepsake Cove Mystery Series, A Vintage Death

 “Another deftly crafted and skillfully presented mystery by a master of the genre.” – Midwest Book Review

 Having volunteered to organize Fall activities for Keepsake Cove, Callie invites suspense author Lyssa Hammond for a Halloween-themed book event.
 When the owner of the B&B where Lyssa is staying is found murdered with a pair of vintage scissors, his estranged wife and owner of the vintage sewing shop becomes the first suspect.
 Lyssa agrees that Dorothy couldn’t have done it and quickly pitches in with Callie to help clear her.
 However, the pair soon find that uncovering secrets is a very dangerous venture.